 Under certain very limited circumstances, we may deny your request to inspect or obtain a copy of your information.
 If we do, we will provide you with a summary of the information instead.
 We will also provide a written notice that explains our reasons for providing only a summary, and a complete description of your rights to have that decision reviewed and how you can exercise those rights.
 The notice will also include information on how to file a complaint about these issues with us or with the Secretary of the Department of Health and Human Services.
 If we have reason to deny only part of your request, we will provide complete access to the remaining parts after excluding the information we cannot let you inspect or copy.

 If we deny part or your entire request, we will provide a written notice that explains our reasons for doing so.
 You will have the right to have certain information related to your requested amendment included in your records.
-For example, if you disagree with our decision, you will have the opportunity to submit a statement explaining your disagreement which we will include in your records.
+For example, if you disagree with our decision, you will have an opportunity to submit a statement explaining your disagreement which we will include in your records.
 We will also include information on how to file a complaint with us or with the Secretary of the Department of Health and Human Services.
 These procedures will be explained in more detail in any written denial notice we send you.

-Right to an Accounting of Disclosures.You have a right to request an “accounting of disclosures” which is a list that contains certain information about how we have shared your information with others.
+After April 14, 2003, you have a right to request an “accounting of disclosures” which is a list that contains certain information about how we have shared your information with others.
 An accounting list, however, will not include any information about:

-- Disclosures that we made to you;
+- Disclosures we made to you;

 - Disclosures we made pursuant to your authorization;